couchbase/cbft/DESIGN.md

 That means hitting "Stop Rebalance" leaves cbft mostly as-is on a node-by-node basis.

-## Hard failover
+## Hard Failover

-The proposal to handle hard failover is ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke the UNREG_CBFT_NODE program (step RO-10) and run the MCP (if not already running).
+The proposal to handle hard failover is ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke the UNREG_CBFT_NODE program (same as from step RO-10 above) and run the MCP (if not already running).

-## Graceful failover and Cooling Down
+## Graceful Failover and Cooling Down

-Graceful failover is feature that concerns the KV engine, since the KV engine has the primary data that must be gracefully kept safe.
+Graceful failover is feature that concerns the KV engine, since the KV engine has the primary KV data that must be gracefully kept safe.
 As a first step, then, we might do nothing to support graceful failover.

-As an advanced step, though, a proposal to handle graceful failover is that it will be similar to hard failover, but additionally, ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke REST API's on the to-be-failovered cbft node to pause cbft's index ingest and pause cbft's query-ability on the to-be-failovered cbft node.
-See the management REST API's of cbft: http://labs.couchbase.com/cbft/api-ref/#index-management
+As an advanced step, though, a proposal to handle graceful failover is that it will be similar to hard failover, but additionally, ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke REST API's on the to-be-failovered cbft node to pause cbft's index ingest and to pause cbft's query-ability on the to-be-failovered cbft node.

+See the current management REST API's of cbft here: http://labs.couchbase.com/cbft/api-ref/#index-management

-Of note: those API's need to be improved to allow ns-server to limit the scope of index pausing and query pausing to just a particular node.
+Of note: those cbft REST API's need to be improved to allow ns-server to limit the scope of index pausing and query pausing to just a particular node.

 Note that we don't expect to support cancellation of graceful failover, but if that's needed, ns-server can invoke cbft's REST API to resume index ingest and querying.

-## It works, it's simple, but it's inefficient and lacks availability
+## Addressing Rebalance Inefficiency And Unavailability

 Although we now support multiple cbft nodes in the cluster at this point in the design, this simple approach is very resource intensive and has availability gaps.

-For example, in the "homogeneous topology", if we started out with cb-00 and added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the janitors on those three new nodes will awake at the same times and all start DCP streams at the same time, leading to a huge load on the system (lots of KV backfills).
+For example, in the homogeneous topology (all nodes will be running cbft), if we started out with cb-00 and added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the cbft janitors on those three new nodes will awake at nearly the same time and all start their DCP streams at the same time, leading to a huge load on the system due to lots of KV backfills.

-At the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new nodes of cb-01/cb-02/cb-03).
-So, any queries at this time will see lack of data (assuming the PIndexes are slow to build on the new nodes).
+At the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).
+So, any queries at this time will see lack of data (assuming the PIndexes are slow to build on the new cbft nodes).

 Let's address these issues one at a time, where we propose to fit into the state-changes and workflow of ns-server's rebalance design.
 In